visual-framework/vf-core/components/vf-search-client-side/README.md

 - You can pass a query to the search page with `?search_query=myQuery`
 - The search will live update as the user enters text
+- You can enable `autofocus` on the search element, but should only do so if most users intend to search on the page

 ## Install